wix/Detox/docs/APIRef.ActionsOnElement.md

 ### `clearText()`
 Simulates clearing the text of the element, using the system's builtin keyboard and typing behavior.

 On iOS, any element's text can be cleared, as long as it can become first responder and conforms to the [`UITextInput`](https://developer.apple.com/documentation/uikit/uitextinput) protocol.
+Before clearing the text, Detox attempts making the element the first responder, if it isn't already.
+If the element’s window is not key window, Detox attempts making it the key window.

 ```js
 await element(by.id('textField')).clearText();
 ```

 ### `tapReturnKey()`
-Simulates tapping of the return key into the element, using the system's builtin keyboard and typing behavior.
+Simulates tapping on the return key into the element, using the system's builtin keyboard and typing behavior.

 On iOS, any element can be sent return key input, as long as it can become first responder and conforms to the [`UITextInput`](https://developer.apple.com/documentation/uikit/uitextinput) protocol.
+Before tapping on the return key, Detox attempts making the element the first responder, if it isn't already.
+If the element’s window is not key window, Detox attempts making it the key window.

 ```js
 await element(by.id('textField')).tapReturnKey();